 In III Senior, during their PSE lessons girls are involved in ‘The Real Game’, an inspiring careers-focused game based on the realities of working life.

 There is considerable involvement with the careers department in IV Senior.
-Girls are helped to decide on subject choices for V Senior during individual interviews with Ms Brown, and there is preparation for the world of work with various talks from professionals throughout the year, focusing on a wide range of career pathways, often suggested by the girls themselves.
-We hold two careers days in June which consist of hands-on workshops where the girls have to work together and present their findings.
+Girls are given guidance to help them decide on subject choices for V Senior during individual interviews with Ms Brown, and there is preparation for the world of work with various talks from professionals throughout the year, focusing on a wide range of career pathways, which are suggested by the girls themselves.
+We hold two careers days in June which consist of talks and hands-on workshops where the girls have to work together and present their findings.

 Each girl also participates in Futurewise Psychometric Profiling which gives her an insight into the many career options she can follow in her desired field.
 This support will continue throughout school and beyond, up to the age of 23.